AlexHowansky/ork-beer/README.md

 based on the most recent set.

 ## kmz
 Use `kmz` as above to create a KMZ file instead of a KML file.
+This requires PHP's `ext-zip` extension.

 # Maps